|Previous College:||Massachusetts, 2000|

-Zowie Tucker is in her fourth year as the head field hockey coach at the College of the Holy Cross in 2013.
-Since coming to Holy Cross, Tucker has coached six All-Patriot League selections.
-Twenty-three of her players have been named to the Patriot League Academic Honor Roll while 14 have been named to the NFHCA Academic Squad.
+Zowie Tucker is in her fifth year as the head field hockey coach at the College of the Holy Cross in 2014.
+Since coming to Holy Cross, Tucker has coached seven All-Patriot League selections and three members of the Academic All-Patriot League team.
+Thirty-four of her players have been named to the Patriot League Academic Honor Roll, while 22 have been named to the NFHCA Academic Squad.

 The fourth head coach in the history of the field hockey program, Tucker joined the Crusaders after spending nine seasons on the coaching staff at Northeastern University, including four years as the associate head coach.
 She worked extensively with the team’s defensive unit and goalies during her time with the Huskies, as the team posted a 120-74 record with 52 shutouts over her nine years.